vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

 Note:
-- Its no wonder that Neovim came out as the most loved IDE in this year's Stack overflow developer survey, which was the 2nd consecutive year for this position.
+- Its no wonder that Neovim came out as the most loved IDE in this year's Stack overflow developer survey, which was the 2nd consecutive year for that position.
+- So this talk is about Neovim, because that is what I use, but I'm not the only one exited by it.

 <!-- next slide -->